Gianatmaja/ML-Pipeline-for-Rental-Prices-Prediction/README.md

 # ML Pipeline for Short-Term Rental Prices in NYC

-A reusable ML pipeline that is used to predict short-term rental prices in NYC, based on the property-related features.
+A reusable ML pipeline that is used to predict short-term rental prices in NYC, based on property-related features.
 This pipeline supports the data cleaning, validation, preprocessing, EDA, as well as the model training and testing process.

+The main tools used in the development of this pipeline include Mlflow, Weights & Biases, Hydra, and Pytest.

 ## Project Structure